 I’ve found it!
 I knew I would eventually find it.
 I took a long time and a lot of exploration but, now, I see it with my very eyes.
 And, oh my, it is amazing indeed.

 I got to know about the Hex just a few months ago and since then I desperately wanted to find her and reach her.
-I wanted to be there and look by myself because it seemed, to me, the most exciting place to be since I landed on Stanton system.
+I wanted to be there and look by myself because it seemed, to me, the most exciting place to be since I left Hurston.

 Formerly known as Green Imperial, this Housing Exchange (hence the name Hex) was built by Everline Structures Incorporated soon after the system’s discovery and it was intended to house the group of miners coming to work the asteroid belt surrounding Yela.

 Now Grim Hex (the actual name is due to some old letters still visible outside and inside of the complex) is a sort of pirate base.
 A place where you can find different kind of people.
 Pirates on one side, explorers on the other and every kind of person you can imagine in-between.